stereobooster/beoe/packages/remark-code-hook/README.md

 Now it is time to render your thing:

 - you can check `code`, `inline`, `language`, `meta` and if this is not the block you are looking for you can return `undefined` - and block would be unchanged
-- if you decided to render something you can return `string` (for example SVG or HTML), you can return HAST fragment or you can return promise of string or HAST
+- if you decided to render something you can return `string` (for example SVG or HTML), you can return MDAST fragment or you can return promise of string or MDAST
-  - if return value is HAST fragment it will replace whole code block
+  - if return value is MDAST fragment it will replace whole code block
-  - if return value is string it would be converted to HAST and then will replace whole code block
+  - if return value is string it would be interpreted as raw-html and will replace whole code block
   - if return value is promise it will wait until it resolves and do one of steps above

 You can configure your plugin to be called only for specific cases, for example: